Michael Malone: Denver Nuggets (2015–2025)

 In the 2023 Finals, Denver faced the Miami Heat, the first eighth seed to reach the Finals since the 1998–99 New York Knicks.
 Holding a 3–1 series advantage heading into Game 5, the Nuggets, who entered the game with a series shooting average of 37.6% from three-point range, shot a historically poor 6.7% from distance in the first half.
 Additionally, Denver committed 10 turnovers in the first half and missed 10 of their first 19 free throws.
 Despite their shooting struggles, the Nuggets came back from an early 10-point deficit to take an 83–76 lead with 4:43 left in the fourth quarter and would ultimately defeat Miami 94–89 at home to clinch the first championship title in their 47-year history.
 Nikola Jokić was named the Finals MVP.
 On November 24, 2024, with a 127–102 win over the Los Angeles Lakers, Malone recorded his 433rd win with the Nuggets, surpassing Doug Moe for the most wins in franchise history.
 On April 8, 2025, after four consecutive losses, the Nuggets fired Malone and announced that they would not extend general manager Calvin Booth's contract.
 Malone's dismissal, 79 games into the season, tied the latest in-season change by any team in NBA history, and became the latest for a playoff team.

+North Carolina Tar Heels (2026–present)

+On April 7, 2026, Malone was announced as the 20th head coach of the North Carolina Tar Heels men's basketball team, signing a six-year contract worth a total of $50 million plus incentives.
+Malone's hiring marked the first time since the appointment of Frank McGuire in 1952 that North Carolina had selected a head coach with no previous ties to the program; McGuire was replaced in 1961 by his assistant Dean Smith, and all subsequent coaches either played for or coached alongside Smith.